RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 2. Unlimited text messages and toll-free minutes

-Any and all call recordings and conversations live happily in our app for as long as you’re our customer.
-Need to cancel your plan for whatever reason?
-We’ll store your conversation histories for a few weeks, just in case you need them.
+All call recordings and conversations live in our app for as long as you’re a customer.
+Need to cancel your plan?
+We’ll store your conversation histories for a few weeks, in case you need them.

 OpenPhone makes it a breeze to collaborate with your team.
-Using shared phone numbers, you can split responsibility for incoming calls and share the workload so critical conversations never fall through the cracks.
+Using shared phone numbers, you can split responsibility for incoming calls and texts.
+This helps your team share the workload and prevents critical conversations from falling through the cracks.

-Shared phone numbers alert every member to incoming calls and texts, which ensures there’s always someone around to pick up the phone or transfer a call to the right team member.
+Shared phone numbers ensure there’s always someone around to pick up the phone or transfer a call to the right team member.
 You can also create a better customer experience by improving response times.

 4. Easy to catch up on conversations with a unified inbox